Easy HTTP (POST) communication with UnityWebRequest

 The process itself was quite simple.

-// Set HTTP (POST) information var req = new UnityWebRequest(url, "POST"); req.uploadHandler = (UploadHandler)new UploadHandlerRaw(postData); req.downloadHandler = (DownloadHandler)new DownloadHandlerBuffer(); req.
-SetRequestHeader("Content-Type", "application/json");
+// Set HTTP (POST) information var req = new UnityWebRequest(url, "POST"); req.uploadHandler = (UploadHandler)new UploadHandlerRaw(postData); req.downloadHandler = (DownloadHandler)new DownloadHandlerBuffer(); req.SetRequestHeader("Content-Type", "application/json");

 // API communication (wait for completion) yield return req.SendWebRequest();

-The response is stored in downloadHandler in Json format (text).
+The response is stored in downloadHandler in JSON format (text).

-// Communication result if (req.isNetworkError || req.isHttpError) // Failure { Debug.Log("Network error:" + req.error); } else // Success { Debug.Log("Succeeded:" + req .downloadHandler.text); }
+// Communication result if (req.isNetworkError || req.isHttpError) // Failure { Debug.Log("Network error:" + req.error); } else // Success { Debug.Log("Succeeded:" + req.downloadHandler.text); }

-API control
+API Control

-The common part of the URL during communication is defined on the base class side, so define the API name at the end.
+The common part of the URL used during communication is defined on the base class side, so define the API name at the end.

-using System; using System.Collections.Generic; namespace Api { ///<summary> /// API sample B ///</summary> public class SampleB : Web.ApiBase { public const string Name = "Test/SampleB"; ///<summary> /// Request parameters ///</summary> [Serializable] public struct Request { public string userId; public List<int> values; } public Request request; ///<summary> /// Response parameters ///</summary> [Serializable] public struct Response { public int count; public List<int> values; } public Response response; } }
+using System; using System.Collections.Generic; namespace Api { ///<summary> /// API Sample B ///</summary> public class SampleB : Web.ApiBase { public const string Name = "Test/SampleB"; ///<summary> /// Request parameters ///</summary> [Serializable] public struct Request { public string userId; public List<int> values; } public Request request; ///<summary> /// Response parameters ///</summary> [Serializable] public struct Response { public int count; public List<int> values; } public Response response; } }

 How to use

-First, generate the API class described above.
+First, generate the API classes mentioned above

-///<summary> /// API sample B communication ///</summary> private void sendApiB() { // Set endpoint apiB.EndPoint = Api.SampleB.Name; // Set request parameters apiB.request.userId = "beyondB"; apiB.request.values = new List<int> () { 1, 10, 100, 1000 }; // Communication apiB.Send<Api.SampleB.Request> (ref apiB.request, result => { // Result if (result.isSucceeded) // Success { // Expand response apiB.response = apiB.Response<Api.SampleB.Response> (); // Check the contents Debug.Log("SampleB Succeed!!"); Debug.Log(" count : " + apiB.response.count); foreach(var v in apiB.response.values) { Debug.Log (" val : " + v); } } else // Failure { Debug.Log("SampleB Failed : " + result.error); } }); }
+///<summary> /// API Sample B Communication ///</summary> private void sendApiB() { // Set the endpoint apiB.EndPoint = Api.SampleB.Name; // Set the request parameters apiB.request.userId = "beyondB"; apiB.request.values = new List<int> () { 1, 10, 100, 1000 }; // Communication apiB.Send<Api.SampleB.Request> (ref apiB.request, result => { // Result if (result.isSucceeded) // Success { // Expand response apiB.response = apiB.Response<Api.SampleB.Response> (); // Check the contents Debug.Log("SampleB Succeed!!"); Debug.Log(" count : " + apiB.response.count); foreach(var v in apiB.response.values) { Debug.Log(" val : " + v); } } else // Failed { Debug.Log("SampleB Failed : " + result.error); } }); }

 summary

-I think it can withstand practical use for the time being.
+I think it is practical for now.

-Unity sample
+Unity Sample

 Using coroutines in classes that do not inherit MonoBehavior